JackCurragh/TranslonScorer/README.md

 ## Overview

 `TranslonScorer` is a command-line tool for scoring potential translational events (translons) from Ribo-seq data.
-The tool processes Ribo-seq BAM files, identifies potential ORFs from transcript sequences, and scores them based on ribosome coverage patterns.
+The tool processes Ribo-seq BAM files (supporting both genomic and transcriptomic alignments), identifies potential ORFs from transcript sequences, and scores them based on ribosome coverage patterns.
 It provides detailed scoring metrics that allow users to apply their own thresholds for translon classification based on their required stringency.
 The tool supports multiple input file formats and generates output files in several formats including `.bedGraph`, `.bw`, `.html`, and `.csv`.

 ## Installation